 We work to ensure that everyone can access healthcare.

-EMERGENCY’s Outpatient Clinics are staffed by volunteer medical personnel able to issue regional prescriptions for drugs and specialist examinations to be carried out in the national healthcare system.
-Our cultural mediators provide an essential service, informing patients of their rights, helping them to access services offered by the national healthcare system and accompanying them to medical examinations or check-ups at public hospitals to assist them with any difficulty they may encounter.
-The aim of the Outpatient Clinics in Italy is to ensure that the most vulnerable people don’t fall into the cracks of the system but fully enjoy the rights that are guaranteed to them by the law.
+EMERGENCY’s Outpatient Clinics are staffed by volunteers and qualified medical personnel, able to issue prescriptions for drugs and perform specialist examinations.
+The aim of our network of Outpatient Clinics in Italy is to ensure that the most vulnerable do not fall through the cracks, but instead exercise the rights that are guaranteed to them by law.

-In 2006 EMERGENCY opened an Outpatient Clinic in Palermo after the Palermo Provincial Health Authority provided and renovated an existing facility.
-The idea behind the creation of the Palermo outpatient clinic was to offer basic and specialist medical care to migrants and other vulnerable groups, both independently and in collaboration with the local health authority.
-In 2019, the clinic in Palermo became a socio-medial counselling point to facilitate access to the national health service.
+In 2006 we opened our first Italian Outpatient Clinic in Palermo, after the Provincial Health Authority renovated and donated an existing facility.
+The idea behind the creation of the Palermo Outpatient Clinic was to offer specialist medical care to migrants, refugees, and other vulnerable groups, in collaboration with the local health authority.

-Based on this experience, in December 2010, we opened a second Outpatient Clinic in Marghera.
-Outpatients treated at the clinic are migrants coming mainly from Eastern Europe, Senegal and Bangladesh living in the region but also other vulnerable people.
-During the course of 2014, we launched a project in collaboration with other organisations to offer homeless patients of the Clinic a protected shelter for convalescence after they’re discharged from hospital.
+Based on our experiences in Palermo, in December of 2010 we opened a second Outpatient Clinic in Marghera.
+Patients treated at the clinic are primarily migrants who have arrived from Eastern Europe, Senegal, and Bangladesh.
+During 2014, we launched a project in collaboration with other organisations to provide homeless patients safe and secure accommodation for the duration of their recoveries, following discharge from our facilities.

-In 2013, in collaboration with other associations, we opened an Outpatient Clinic in Polistena, in the province of Reggio Calabria.
-The Clinic is located in a building confiscated from mafia and assigned to become a cultural centre against organised crime.
-Most of the patients of the Clinic are migrant workers suffering from illnesses deriving from the harsh living and working conditions they are forced into.
-These include muscular-skeletal problems, dermatitis and gastrointestinal illnesses.
+In 2013 we opened an Outpatient Clinic in Polistena, in the province of Reggio Calabria.
+The clinic is located in a building confiscated from the mafia and newly designated a cultural centre against organised crime.
+Most of the clinic’s patients are migrant workers suffering from illnesses caused by the difficult living and working conditions they find themselves enduring.
+These include musculoskeletal problems, dermatitis, and gastrointestinal infections.

-Also in 2015, we opened an Outpatient Clinic in Naples where our staff offers free basic healthcare services and socio-medical counselling to people in need.
-Our doctors and nurses are also available for injections, assessment of vital health indicators, monitoring of therapy, and for medications.
-Our cultural mediators help those who currently have no access to the national healthcare system.
+In the same year – 2015 – we opened an Outpatient Clinic in Naples where our staff offer free healthcare services and socio-medical counselling.
+Our doctors and nurses also provide vaccinations; monitor vital health indicators; deliver therapy; and prescribe medications.
+As elsewhere, our cultural mediators assist those who currently have no access to the national healthcare system.